-The mission of Arlington’s stormwater management program is to manage stormwater quality and volume, for the purposes of reducing flooding and impacts to water quality.
+The mission of Arlington’s stormwater management program is to manage stormwater quality and volume, for the purposes of reducing the risk of flooding and protecting water quality.

 Arlington’s stormwater system includes 10,000 storm drains, over 330 miles of storm sewers, and 33 miles of natural stream channels.
 The program’s objective is to protect our local water resources and the community through a variety of the programs listed below.